aaronbloomfield/pdr/labs/lab10/index.md

 For the in-lab, you will implement, in huffmandec.cpp, the Huffman decoding algorithm.

+The basic steps for decompression are:

+1. Read in the prefix code structure from the compressed file
+2. Re-create the Huffman tree from the code structure read in from the file
+3. Read in one bit at a time from the compressed file and move through the prefix code tree until a leaf node is reached
+4. Output the character stored at the leaf node
+5. Repeat the last two steps until the encoded file is finished

 First, make sure that your code can read in encoded files -- you can download the [inlab-skeleton.cpp](inlab-skeleton.cpp) file, which can properly read in the encoded input files.

-Next, focus on creating the Huffman coding tree.
-There are a number of ways to go about doing this -- we present one such algorithm here.
-As you are (recursively) creating each node in the tree, you know the bitcode code so far to get to that node (remember that following a left child pointer generates a `0`, and following a right child pointer generates a `1`).
-We'll call this bitcode-so-far the "prefix" (as it is the prefix for all bitcodes below this node).
-If that prefix is one of the listed bitcodes in the first part of the file, then we are at a leaf (remember that all characters in a Huffman tree are leaves), and the node will not have any children.
-Otherwise, we are dealing with an internal node -- and you will have to create left and right child nodes, calling yourself recursively on each one.
-Keep in mind that when you call yourself recursively on the left child, you have to add `0` to the end of the prefix; likewise, you have to add `1` to the prefix for the right child.
-This algorithm will require you to search through the bit codes that were read in from the first part of the file.
-Also keep in mind that the size of the input here (the number of characters) is very small (only 80 or so) -- which means that if you choose a linear time complexity data structure (vector, for example), your code will run just fine.
+Next, create the Huffman coding tree from the prefix codes you read in from the input file.
 Not creating a Huffman tree from the file will result in zero credit for the in-lab.
 The whole point of this part is to create the tree!

 Lastly, read in the second part of the file, traverse your Huffman tree, and output a character whenever you reach a leaf node.
 You can output as much text as you would like, such as status updates as to how the program is progressing.
 The only caveat is that the decoded file must be the last thing printed, and it must be clear where the other text ends and the decoded message that you are decoding begins (a separator of dashes would be fine for this).
 Of course, you are more than welcome to just print out the decoded message and nothing else.